 “If this program changes one life, keeps one at-risk youth off the streets and out of a body bag if it redirects one Hoosier youth life from negative to positive, we believe it’s worth it,” said Indiana Youth Cadet Law Enforcement Academy Chairman Mark Gullion.

 Registration is open to boys and girls currently in grades 9 thru 12.
 The registration/sponsorship fee is $300 per Cadet however this fee is covered by The American Legion, Department of Indiana posts.
-There are no additional costs for the camp, however participants must have transportation to Anderson University in Anderson, Indiana.
+There are no additional costs for the camp, however, participants must have transportation to camp held at Anderson University in Anderson, Indiana.

 “The American Legion believes that our youth have a strong sense of patriotism and a high regard for Law and Order, said Gullion.
 “The objective of IYCLEA Camp is to provide a first-hand look at the role of a police officer in today’s society.”